 - Leg curls

-This plan is fine for a few weeks, but repeating the same exercises over and over without change can actually slow down growth no matter how hard you exercise.
-If you are a lifter, add calisthenics into your workout to maximize burnout immediately after lifts such as:
+This plan is fine for a few weeks, but repeating the same exercises over and over without change can slow down growth, no matter how hard you exercise.
+If you are a lifter, add calisthenics into your workout to maximize burnout immediately after lifts:

-After each set of bench press - try a max set of pushups.
-After a set of military press - try a Lightweight Shoulder workout as mentioned in "The Best Shoulder Workout" article.
+After each set of bench presses, try a max set of push-ups.
+After a set of military presses, try a lightweight shoulder workout, as mentioned in "The Best Shoulder Workout" article.

-On leg day, try a short (3-5:00) cardio routine of biking at high levels of resistance in between sets of squats and leg press exercises.
+On leg day, try a three- to five-minute cardio routine of biking at high levels of resistance between sets of squats and leg-press exercises.

-Many people will go to the gym, hop on a treadmill, bike or elliptical glider for 45:00 a day several days a week - week after week.
-This can get boring and your body can get used to the similar exertion level and actually not burn calories as efficiently after several weeks of the same routine.
-Spice it up with some intervals - where you speed up the pace for 1-2 minutes and slow it back down to an easy pace to catch your breath for a 1-2 minute period.
+Many people will go to the gym and hop on a treadmill, bike or elliptical glider for 45 minutes a day several days a week.
+This can get boring, and your body can get used to the similar exertion level and actually not burn calories as efficiently after several weeks of the same routine.
+Spice it up with some intervals, where you speed up the pace for 1-2 minutes and slow it back down to an easy pace to catch your breath for one or two minutes.
 Check out the "Interval Training" article for more ideas.

-Instead of just one machine for an hour - try all three - Bike, Elliptical, or treadmill for 20:00 each - resting with an abdominal routine in between each 20:00 set.
+Instead of just one machine for an hour, try all three (bike, elliptical glider or treadmill for 20 minutes each).
+Rest with an abdominal routine between each 20-minute set.
 Check out the "Resting with Crunches" article for better ideas to mix abs with cardio workouts.